Contains everything you need to stain one pre-hung door and two sidelites or one double door unit.

-- Remove all the hardware and mask off anything you don’t want stained such as the glass insert.
+Remove all hardware and mask off anything you don’t want stained, such as the glass insert.

-- Wipe the door with mineral spirits to clean any dust or residue from the surface.
-Allow door surface to dry completely before applying stain.
+Wipe the door with mineral spirits to clean any dust or residue from the surface.
+Allow the door surface to dry completely before applying stain.

 Starting at the center of the door, stain one to two panels at a time.
-Apply stain with a 3" to 4" soft bristle brush, or rag.
+Apply stain with a 2½” soft bristle brush, or a rag.
 Apply enough stain to fill the door grain.
 (Refer to the door staining diagram.)

-With a clean, lint-free 24 x 24 inch cloth, softly wipe the surface until you reach your desired tone.
+With a clean, lint-free, 24” x 24” cloth, softly wipe the surface until you reach your desired tone.

 Second Coat (if desired)

-Application of a polyurethane top coat with UV inhibitors like ZAR™ Exterior polyurethane, Wood Kote® Flagship UV, or Minwax® Fast Drying Polyurethane for exterior applications.
+Apply a polyurethane top coat with UV inhibitors like ZAR™ Exterior Polyurethane, Wood Kote® Flagship UV, or Minwax® Fast Drying Polyurethane for exterior applications.

-- After stain has completely dried (48 hours), mix the top coat well and apply evenly using a clean dry 2” soft bristle brush or 3" foam brush.
+After the stain has completely dried (per stain manufacturer’s directions), mix the top coat well and apply evenly, using a clean, dry, 2” soft bristle brush or a 2” foam brush.
 Be sure to stop when the grain changes direction.

-- Apply two or three coats of finish, allowing at least 24 hours of drying time between each application.
+Apply three coats of finish, allowing at least 3 hours of drying time beween each application.

-*Staining instructions are for Oil-Based, Premium Quality Wood Stains or similar product designed for use on a fiberglass surface.
+*Staining instructions are for Oil-Based, Premium Quality Wood Stains, or similar products designed for use on a fiberglass surface.
 Please note the instructions indicated are specific to the Zar brand stain included in our stain kit.
-Please reference stain manufacturers instructions before applying any stain.
+Please reference the stain manufacturer’s instructions before applying any stain.